- Cabins & Dining

 Should I buy a hat and boots before I get to the ranch?

 You sure can but you don't need to.
 Our General Store at Paradise has a great selection of both cowboy, baseball hats and visors.
 In addition to that the General Store has western wear, all sorts of logo products, jewelry, and other items to keep you warm, cozy and happy.
 For those that don't have boots for riding we do have a selection of loaner boots that we keep at the barn for guest use.

 What if I haven't ridden for awhile....I might get sore?

 Not to worry.
-The ranch has a hot tub and a massage therapist that is here on Tuesdays and Thursdays.
+The ranch has a hot tub and a massage therapist that is here two days a week.
 She has her own studio at the ranch, takes appointments and will fit the massage right into your schedule.

 There are so many things going on during the week.
 What if I miss something?